Photo of two men exchanging a card.

 • What are the priority issues identified through assessment and engagement?

-• What are the shared vision, mission, and objectives?
+• What is the shared vision, mission, and objectives for this healthy city effort?

-• What changes in conditions (programs, policies, practices) do we need to make to achieve the mission and objectives?
+• What particular strategies (changes in programs, policies, practices) do we need to implement to achieve the mission and objectives?

-• What is our framework for action/ logic model showing how the activities to be undertaken will produce the intended objectives?
+• What is our framework for action (or logic model) showing how the activities to be undertaken will produce the intended outcomes, including with those in vulnerable situations?

-• How do we support or create mechanisms for communication and dialogue that allow diverse people to be included in the planning?
+• How do we assure mechanisms for participation so that diverse voices can be meaningfully involved in planning?

-• Controlling diseases (e.g., Roadmap for outbreak response activities)
+• Controlling diseases (e.g., roadmap for disaster or epidemic response activities)

 • Reducing risk factors for non-communicable diseases (NCDs) (e.g., healthy diets, physical activity)